sitepoint-editors/author-documentation/docs/peer review.md

 # Peer Review

 Peer Review is a programme we're running across many of our channels at SitePoint.
-The goal is to improve the quality of SitePoint's articles, help authors develop their writing and technical skils, and give editors the space to provide important feedback.
+The goal is to improve the quality of SitePoint's articles, help authors develop their writing and technical skills, and give editors the space to provide important feedback.

 This is not a typical scientific peer review – no detailed reviews need to happen and the editor’s word is still final, but we are trying to gather feedback on certain posts before publishing them.